chiisquare/odin-recipes/README.md

 # odin-recipes

+**May 2022**

 **Odin Recipes** constitutes my first project from *The Odin Project* curriculum!
-It is also the first true project that I've pushed onto GitHub. :smile:
+It is also the first true project that I've ever pushed onto GitHub. :smile:

 I believe that a little celebration is in order here... if I may be so indulgent.